Skyemou5/Knowledge-Garden/content/notes/3D-Modeling/blender/assignments/Edge Flow and Artifacts.md

 tags: "blender-assignments"
 ---

-#todo
-- [x] Outline each exercise
-- [x] explain the addons that will be used
-- [x] Create criteria for each exercise
-- [x] create short training videos for tools and procedures

 ## Exercises
---

 ### Topology
 1. from 4 different planes, create 1-2, 1-3, 1-4, 1-6 polygon strips
 2. redirect edge flow on a grid in 3 different ways